-Imagine the burst of flavor the first time you taste honey gathered from a beehive you’ve started.
+Imagine the burst of flavour the first time you taste honey gathered from a beehive you’ve started.
 The sweet sensation and aroma, plus being part of the effort in helping the bee population.
 This hive of activity begins with the proper selection of beekeeping equipment.

 Would you like to explore this tasteful hobby?